philoteer/Hibuntu/README.md

 You can put it in a script and bind it to a function key for easier use.

 ### TODO
-- Fix Panfrost for Bullseye (possibly related: https://forum.armbian.com/topic/13515-panfrost-on-rk3288-and-gpu-on-600mhz-problems/ )
+- Fix Panfrost for Bullseye (possibly related: https://forum.armbian.com/topic/13515-panfrost-on-rk3288-and-gpu-on-600mhz-problems/ ).
+This does not really cause problems on Buster... probably because Buster does not really utilise the GPU (because of the old Mesa version).